wultra/powerauth-push-server/docs/PowerAuth-Push-Server-1.3.0.md

 ## Default APNs Environment Change

 For practical reasons, the default value for the APNs environment was set so that the push server connects to the development environment.
-Since most of the environments do not use production setup, and initial development is usually done with a testing iOS apps, the default value change should provide a smoother initial experience.
+Since most of the environments do not use production setup, and initial development is usually done with a testing iOS app, the default value change should provide a smoother initial experience for developers.

 To use the production environment, set the following property: